-This iconic staircase designed by Bramante and later in 1932, another one designed by architect Giuseppe Momo inspired by the original one are a mesmerising piece of architectural marvel!
-Shaped like a double helix it is composed of two staircases designed in such a way that people while going up and down do not cross one another.
+This iconic staircase was designed by Bramante and later in 1932, by architect Giuseppe Momo who was inspired by the original one.
+It is a mesmerising architectural marvel; shaped like a double helix with two sets of staircases designed in such a way that those guests going up do not cross paths with those descending.
 This makes an excellent photo op.

 The Raphael Rooms

 Marking the High Renaissance period in Rome, the four Raphael rooms known as the Stanze of Raphael give you an experience of a lifetime.
 Famed for their stunning pictorial decoration frescoes, painted by Raphael and his school, these rooms situated on the second floor of the Pontifical Palace are a must see.

 Located on the west side of the Belvedere Courtyard, Gallery of Maps contains a series of painted topographical maps of Italy based on drawings by famous geographer Ignazio Danti.
 The 40 panels of the 120m long gallery, map the entire Italian peninsula in large-scale frescoes with almost 80% accuracy.

 Gallery of the Statues & Hall of Busts

 This is one of 54 galleries in the Pio-Clementio Museums, filled with masterpieces of Greek and Roman sculptures.
 The walls were once covered with frescoes showing landscapes and cities.
 Small cupids painted by Pinturicchio and his assistants still visible are worth a watch.
 The walls carry a series of niches displaying massive statues, interspersed with columns supporting outsize busts.

 Gregorian Etruscan and Egyptian Museum